 AGL’s Electric Vehicle Orchestration Trial has received funding from ARENA as part of ARENA’s Advancing Renewables Program.
-The trial comprises three streams:
+The trial comprised three streams:

-- A trial of orchestrated residential EV smart charging comprising 200 participants who will have their charging controlled via a smart charger installed in their homes.
+- A trial of orchestrated residential electric vehicle (EV) smart charging with 200 participants having their charging controlled via a smart charger installed in their homes.

 - A control group of 100 customers on a time-of-use (TOU) tariff to assess the effectiveness of a tariffication incentive against that of firm charging control.

 There were no major issues encountered building and operating the smart charger and vehicle API streams of the trial.
 The test program was implemented successfully and included scheduled and ad-hoc charging control.
 A comprehensive program of customer research was undertaken during the trial to gauge customer reaction to the charging control and their attitudes towards the technology.